aiven/aiven-docs/docs/products/cassandra/howto/disable-cross-cluster-replication.md

 3. In the **Overview** page of the service, go to **Cross Cluster Replication** and select **Split cluster**.
-4. In the **Warning** popup, get familiar with the consequences of splitting the cluster, make sure you understand the impact, and select **Split cluster**.
+4. In the **Warning** popup, get familiar with the consequences of splitting the cluster, consider the impact, and select **Split cluster**.

 You service no longer replicates to the other service since the services